Patrick Sullivan Email & Phone Number

 Fast-track promotions through a series of increasingly responsible management positions for this data and telecom start-up.
 Was initially hired as IS Manager for MFS Datanet to establish IT operations and integrate technical infrastructure after acquisition of Cylix.
 Was promoted to Senior Director of IS and moved to Omaha to lead the integration and support of Internet, Intranet and Extranet enterprise-wide initiatives.
 Was kept on after acquisition by WorldCom as Director of IS Support to effectively integrate MFS and WorldCom support infrastructure.

-Patrick Sullivan Education Details
+Patrick Sullivan education

-International Business
+Mba, International Business

-Sociology
+Ba, Sociology

-Frequently Asked Questions about Patrick Sullivan
+Frequently asked questions about Patrick Sullivan

 What company does Patrick Sullivan work for?

-Patrick Sullivan works for Parachute Technology
+Patrick Sullivan works for University of Maryland Global Campus.

 What is Patrick Sullivan's email address?

-What is Patrick Sullivan's direct phone number?
+What is Patrick Sullivan's phone number?

 What schools did Patrick Sullivan attend?